BHartford/SYSC4806Project/README.md

  4. In the application.properties file, set the value of kafka.logging to "true".
  5. If you are running Kafka on a machine that's not running the application set the IP address in the spring.kafka.bootstrap-servers value to that of the machine with Kafka.
  6. Use the application as normal, any logged messages will appear in the terminal for the corresponding topic.

-## To Do Next Sprint
-- Create a cart object to represent books in the cart
-- Allow the tables in the UI to be sorted
-- Work on the presentation
-- Display number of items in the cart
-- Add a review system for books
-- Restrict webpages to logged in users
-- Add more kafka logging
-- Add a receipt class for purchased books